tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   <img src="{{ site.url }}/img/pitl07/keyboard-sna-stage.png" />
 </figure>

-To control the movement of the cube -- or if you use your imagination, the 'snake' -- we'll use keyboard input.
-Add a [`keyTyped()`](https://py.processing.org/reference/keyTyped.html) function; this will be called every-time a key is pressed.
-Holding down a key likely results in repeated calls, the frequency of which is determined by your operating system.
-To establish which which key exactly has been pressed, print the [`key`](https://py.processing.org/reference/key.html) system variable which will always hold the most recent key you have used (whether currently pressed or released).
+To control the movement of the square -- or if you use your imagination, the 'snake' -- we'll use keyboard input.
+Add a [`keyTyped()`](https://py.processing.org/reference/keyTyped.html) function; this will be called every-time any key is pressed.
+Holding down a key results in repeated calls, the frequency of which is determined by your operating system.
+From here you can establish exactly which key been pressed by printing the [`key`](https://py.processing.org/reference/key.html) system variable; this always holds the most recent key you have used (whether currently pressed or released).

 {% highlight py %}
 def keyTyped():
     print(key)
 {% endhighlight %}

 Run the sketch.
 Whichever key you press appears in the Console.
-However, there will be certain keys that fail to register and these include the arrow keys.
-You will see why this is and how to work around it, shortly.
+However, there will be specific keys that fail to register, and these include the arrow keys.
+You will see why this is and how to work around it shortly.

 <figure>
   <img src="{{ site.url }}/img/pitl07/keyboard-sna-keytyped.png" class="fullwidth" />
-  <figcaption>Any keys you press appear in the Console, although some will appear to not register (e.g. arrow keys).</figcaption>
+  <figcaption>Any keys you press appear in the Console, although some do not register properly (e.g. arrow keys).</figcaption>
 </figure>

-For now, though, we will use `w` for moving up.
-One approach is to place a [`keyPressed`](https://py.processing.org/reference/keyPressed_var.html) system variable inside of the `draw` loop, as this will return `True` when something is pressed.
+For now, though, we will use the W key for moving up.
+One approach is to place a [`keyPressed`](https://py.processing.org/reference/keyPressed_var.html) system variable inside of the `draw` loop, then use an `if` statement to monitor for when it is equal to `True`.
 Instead, though, we'll employ a [`keyPressed()`](https://py.processing.org/reference/keyPressed.html) event function.
 Think of it this way: `mousePressed` is to `mousePressed()` what `keyPressed` is to `keyPressed()`.

  Add the following code the end of your working file: